earth-mover/icechunk/spec/icechunk_spec.md

 The **state file** records the current state of the dataset.
 All transactions occur by updating or replacing the state file.
 The state file contains, at minimum, a pointer to the latest structure file snapshot.
+A state file doesn't actually have to be a file; responsibility for storing, retrieving, and updating a state file lies with the [catalog](#catalog), and different catalog implementations may do this in different ways.
+Below we describe the state file as a JSON file, which is the most straightforward implementation.

-The state file is a JSON file.
-It contains the following required and optional fields.
+The contents of the state file metadata must be compatible with the following JSON schema:

 [TODO: convert to JSON schema]